Zhu Changxun

-Zhu Changxun, Prince of Fu (Chinese: 朱常洵; 22 February 1586 – 2 March 1641) was the third son of the Wanli Emperor of the Ming dynasty.
-His mother, Noble Consort Zheng, was a favoured concubine of the Wanli Emperor and, in an effort to please her, the emperor attempted to have Zhu Changxun made heir apparent, but failed to overturn the rule of primogeniture.
+Zhu Changxun, Prince of Fu (22 February 1586 – 2 March 1641) was the third son of the Wanli Emperor of the Ming dynasty.
+His mother, Noble Consort Zheng, was a favored concubine of the Wanli Emperor and, in an effort to please her, the emperor attempted to have Zhu Changxun installed as heir apparent, but failed to overturn the rule of primogeniture.
 After the fall of the Ming, however, Zhu Changxun's son, Zhu Yousong, became the Hongguang Emperor of the Southern Ming dynasty.

 Early life

 Zhu Changxun was born in 1586 to the Wanli Emperor and Noble Consort Zheng.
 He was the emperor's third son and the third child of Lady Zheng.

 Zhu Changxun was made Prince of Fu (福) in 1601.
 He was married in August 1604, for which his father levied taxes to fund the celebrations and wedding gifts.
 His first son, Zhu Yousong, was born to a concubine and enfeoffed as Prince of Dechang (德昌) in 1613.
 He moved his household to Luoyang in 1614, when he governed Henan as a fiefdom.